Work and Fluctuations: Coherent vs. Incoherent Ergotropy Extraction: Work definitions

 \subsection{(double) One-point measurement}

 To overcome the problem with the invasive nature of the first measurement, we introduce a quasi-probability distribution.
-On the contrary to the TPM, here, the basic idea is to measure independently initial and final energy distributions and then to construct a quasi-probability via the convolution operation.
+Contrary to the TPM, here, the basic idea is to measure independently initial and final energy distributions and then construct a quasi-probability via the convolution operation.